adisaptoraharjo/Kamha-Dicoding-Android-Pemula/README.md

-# Kamha-Dicoding-Android-Pemula
+# Kelas Android Pemula Dicoding Submission
-Project Kelas Belajar Membuat Aplikasi Android untuk Pemula
+Submitted and Approved on Aug 10, 2019.